valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

   back due to the NX and XX flags.

-NOTICE: The return value semantics of this function are very different between Redis 6.2 and older versions.
-Modules that use it should determine the Redis version and handle it accordingly.
+NOTICE: The return value semantics of this function are very different between Redis OSS 6.2 and older versions.
+Modules that use it should determine the Redis OSS version and handle it accordingly.

 <span id="RedisModule_HashGet"></span>